-Fig. 8-2 Base Tie-Down Points - All Wheelchairs
+Fig. 8-1 Base Tie-Down Points - All Mobility Devices

-Fig. 8-3 Seat Tie-Down Points - Wheelchairs with Lifter and Ultra Low Maxx Seating
+Fig. 8-2 Seat Tie-Down Points - Seating Systems with Lifter (Ultra Low Maxx seat serves as an example)

 - 1. Secure mobility device with tie-down system belts at following locations: - a.
-All Wheelchairs four tie-down points (A) on wheelchair base (two at front and two at rear). - b.
-Systems with Lifter and Ultra Low Maxx Seating two additional tie-down points (B) on each side of seat at front of seat rails. - 2.
+All Mobility Devices four tie-down points (A) on mobility device base (two at front and two at rear). - b.
+Systems with Lifter and Ultra Low Maxx Seating two additional tie-down points ® on each side of seat at front of seat rails. - 2.
 Secure mobility device by tensioning belts in accordance with tie-down system manufacturer's user manual.